crispinprojects/talkcalendar/README.md

 sudo apt install  qt6-base-dev
 ```

+The Qt 6 base libraries are installed on Debian GNOME and Fedora but you may have to install them on some other GTK based distributions.

 ## Desktop File

 To install Talk Calendar locally copy the  "talkcalendar.desktop" file into in the ***~/.local/share/applications/***  directory.
 If the applications directory does not exist create it.
 You will need to modify the desktop file so that it uses your user name and the directory where you install local programs.